apache/nuttx/configs/sim/README.txt

   -----
   1. Before you can use this example, you must first install the uClibc++ C++ library.
-This is located outside of the NuttX source tree at misc/uClibc++ in SVN.
+This is located outside of the NuttX source tree at misc/uClibc++ in GIT.
 See the README.txt file for instructions on how to install uClibc++

   2. This configuration uses the mconf-based configuration tool.
 To